 The biggest error rates occurred with the outer four primaries in images 1 and 4.
 Many participants did not take into account the sequence of outer primary replacement in hummingbirds, p8-p10-p9, and thus mistook the single remaining old primary as p10 rather than p9.
 In image 4, for example, p8 is "G," p9 is "O," and p10 is X. Only two participants recorded all three of these primaries correctly.
-In addition, many coded p7 on this bird as "N" but it is not yet completed growth and should be coded "G." In image 1, it that there are two old primaries left but one of these is the old primary from the other wing and difficulty in counting the inner primaries resulted in each of p7 and p8 being variously scored as N, G, or X. After Evaluation of inner primary spacing in other hummingbirds indicates that p2 is there but hard to see, and so the correct answer is P7 = N, p8 = G (not quite fully grown), p9 = O, and p10 = X. Only one participant scored the primaries on this bird correctly.
+In addition, many coded p7 on this bird as "N" but it is not yet completed growth and should be coded "G." In image 1 there are two old primaries left but one of these is the old primary from the other wing and difficulty in counting the inner primaries resulted in each of p7 and p8 being variously scored as N, G, or X. After Evaluation of inner primary spacing in other hummingbirds indicates that p2 is there but hard to see, and so the correct answer is P7 = N, P8 = G (not quite fully grown), P9 = O, and P10 = X. Overall, however, participants performed well in evaluating images based on the methodology and criteria presented herein.